Will Shift Technologies Inc. (SFT) benefit from Wall Street bulls Calls?

-Shift Technologies Inc. (NASDAQ: SFT) is 114.91% higher on its value in year-to-date trading and has touched a low of $0.13 and a high of $2.84 in the current 52-week trading range.
+Shift Technologies Inc. (NASDAQ: SFT) is 69.78% higher on its value in year-to-date trading and has touched a low of $0.13 and a high of $2.84 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The SFT stock was last observed hovering at around $0.36 in the last trading session, with the day’s loss setting it -0.04%.
+The SFT stock was last observed hovering at around $0.28 in the last trading session, with the day’s loss setting it -0.03% off its average median price target of $0.63 for the next 12 months.
+It is also 75.0% off the consensus price target high of $1.00 offered by 5 analysts, but current levels are 0.0% lower than the price target low of $0.25 for the same period.

 Top 5 Undervalued Stocks To Own In 2023